spinnaker/spinnaker.github.io/guides/user/plugins/user-guide.md

 The plugin distributor should provide you with the `unique-plugin-id`, `extensions`, and `version` values as well as any plugin configuration details.
 If you have to hunt for these values, you can find `unique-plugin-id` and `version` in the `plugins.json` file, but you have to look at the code to find the value for `extensions`.
 Search for the deprecated `@ExtensionConfiguration` or the current `@PluginConfiguration` annotation.
 Both take a value, which is the extension name.

-Use of the deprecated `@ExtensionConfiguration` annotation in the [pf4jStagePlugin](https://github.com/spinnaker-plugin-examples/pf4jStagePlugin/blob/master/random-wait-orca/src/main/kotlin/io/armory/plugin/stage/wait/random/RandomWaitConfig.kt), which is written in Kotlin:
+Example of the deprecated `@ExtensionConfiguration` annotation in the [pf4jStagePlugin](https://github.com/spinnaker-plugin-examples/pf4jStagePlugin/blob/master/random-wait-orca/src/main/kotlin/io/armory/plugin/stage/wait/random/RandomWaitConfig.kt), which is written in Kotlin:

 ```kotlin
 package io.armory.plugin.stage.wait.random